makinacorpus/django_pyoidc/docs/how-to.rst

 If you want a more complex redirection (like maybe a dynamic redirection based on the current user navigation) you can build something TODO:

-Here is an example of a login button redirecting the user to the page named "profile" :
+Here is an example of a login button redirecting the user to the page named "profile":

 .. code-block:: python